mariannamouz/Othello/README.md

 rules, you automatically display a relevant message and the other player plays.
 Also after each move you show the state of the game.

-To compile and start executing the program, we run the main method which is located in the Main.java file
+To compile and start executing the program, run the main method which is located in the Main.java file